Last Updated on: July 31, 2023

-The BPS Board of Directors is composed of 12 voting members, including nine pharmacists, six of whom represent BPS specialty practices and three of whom are not board certified.
-The Board also includes two health care professionals other than pharmacists and one public member.
-The BPS Executive Director and one member of the APhA Board of Trustees are non-voting Board members, ex officio.
+The BPS Board of Directors (the Board) is composed of 12 voting members, including nine pharmacists, six of whom represent BPS specialty practices and three of whom are not board certified.
+The board also includes two health care professionals other than pharmacists and one public member.
+The BPS Executive Director and one member of the APhA Board of Trustees are nonvoting ex officio Board members.
 For a current list of Board of Director members, click here.

-BPS has established a Specialty Council for each recognized specialty.
-Specialty Councils work with the Board to develop and administer psychometrically-sound and legally defensible certification examinations, consistent with public policy regarding the credentialing of health care professionals.
-A Specialty Council is composed of seven pharmacists certified in the specialty area and two other pharmacists not certified in the specialty area.
-For a current list of Specialty Council members, click here.
+BPS has established a specialty council for each recognized specialty.
+Specialty councils work with the Board to develop and administer psychometrically-sound and legally defensible certification examinations, consistent with public policy regarding the credentialing of health care professionals.
+A specialty council is comprised of at least 10 members who are board-certified in that specialty area.
+Each specialty council may include up to two additional members, each of whom may be either board-certified in that specialty area or a pharmacist not certified in that specialty area but with other qualifications and/or expertise pertinent to the specialty area.
+For a current list of specialty council members, click here.

 The principal responsibilities of BPS include:

 - To enhance public / consumer protection by developing effective certification programs for specialty practices in pharmacy.

 - To grant recognition of appropriate pharmacy practice specialties based on criteria established by the Board of Pharmacy Specialties.